WINCHESTER

 Hemisphere to include all natives in all the places they call home.

-fact that a large number Mesoamerica’s ruins date more recent than the
+Part of the problem with hemispheric settings is that a large number of Mesoamerica’s ruins date more recent than the

 Book of Mormon timeline.